murarisumit/til/git/list-commits-on-a-branch-after-split.md

-# List Commits On A Branch
+# List Commits On A Branch After split

 You can list all commits that have taken place since a branch split off from another branch using `git log`.
 You just need to specify a ref range with